Municipal Ecological Reservation Runahurco

 The territory called Area de conservación y Reserva Ecologica "El Paraiso" (El Paraíso means Paradise) in the Ecuadorian province of Morona Santiago is a part of nature reservation Runahurco and it covers an area of 588,907 hectares.
 Reservation is self-governed by the residents of Tumbez village and it lies 27 km north of Gualaquiza town in Morona Santiago province.

-El Paraiso is where our project began and where we are focusing our
+El Paraiso is where our project began and where we are focusing our preliminary efforts.

 Through research, environmental education and local eco-tourism development, we help maintain its biodiversity, fostering a culture of conservation and sustainable development with criteria of inclusion and equity.